Curist Levocetirizine Dihydrochloride 5 mg FAQ

 Please consult your physician for additional dosing questions.

 Yes!
-Xyzal is FDA indicated for children 6 years and up.
+Curist Levocetirizine is FDA indicated for children 6 years and up.
 Kids between the ages of 6 and 11 should take only 2.5 mg (a half-tablet).
 Kids 12 years and up can take the full 5 mg tablet.

-No, Xyzal is not FDA indicated to treat colds.
-Xyzal is specifically designed to treat allergies.
+No, Curist Levocetirizine is not FDA indicated to treat colds, it is specifically designed to treat allergies.
 Even though some allergy symptoms like runny nose also occur when you have a cold, they are caused by viruses, not allergens.

-Xyzal relieves your allergy symptoms by temporarily disarming your body’s negative response to allergens.
+Levocetirizine relieves your allergy symptoms by temporarily disarming your body’s negative response to allergens.
 For colds, people find decongestants or pain relievers helpful, depending on symptoms.
+Check out the Curist Cold & Flu Two for treating colds.

 Yes.
-Xyzal is designed for daily use.
+Curist Levocetirizine is designed for daily use.
 You may find this especially helpful throughout allergy season, and/or if you have year-round allergy symptoms.

-You can also rest assured that, in clinical studies, Xyzal didn’t get in the way of patients’ work.
-If anything, allergy sufferers reported less work impairment due to their symptoms and fewer missed days, while using Xyzal.
+You can also rest assured that, in clinical studies, Levocetirizine didn’t get in the way of work.
+If anything, allergy sufferers reported less work impairment due to their symptoms and fewer missed days, while using Levocetirizine.

-Yes.
-For example, Curist levocetirizine is a generic for Xyzal.
+Curist Levocetirizine is a generic brand for Xyzal.

-Curist levocetirizine has the same active ingredient and strength as Xyzal (levocetirizine dihydrochloride 5 mg).
+Curist Levocetirizine has the same active ingredient and strength as Xyzal (levocetirizine dihydrochloride 5 mg) but at a much more affordable price.
 The FDA explains that “generic medicine works in the same way and provides the same clinical benefit as its brand-name version.”

 What is the generic name of Xyzal Allergy 24HR?